Maja Ruznic

 Introduction

-Maja Ruznic (born 1983) is a Bosnian-born American painter.
-Her painting practice fuses abstraction and figuration, and is informed by her own experiences of the Bosnian War as well as Slavic folklore and shamanism, Jungian psychoanalysis, and the concepts related to sacred geometry.
+Maja Ruznic (born 1983) is a Bosnian-born American painter, whose painting practice fuses abstraction and figuration.
+Her practice is informed by her own experiences of the Bosnian War as well as Slavic folklore, shamanism, Jungian psychoanalysis, and the concepts related to sacred geometry.

 Wikidata identifier